phegd-14/microservice-demo-todo/README.md

-# Task & Deadline Microservices
+# Todo app that is build using Microservices

 This project is a simple **microservices setup** with:
 - **User Service** → Handles authentication (JWT).